scubism/todo_center/README.md

-# Todo Center
+# TODO Center

 # THIS PROJECT IS A SAMPLE PROTOTYPE TO BUILD MICROSERVICES

-Todo Center is a central repository for a complete TODO app which is composed of distributed microservices.
+TODO Center is a central repository for a complete TODO app which is composed of distributed microservices.

 ## Installation